Home » Blog » Europe » Spain » How To Find An Apartment In Barcelona (Ultimate Guide)

 Exterior vs. Interior Window

 Not all windows are created equal in Barcelona.
 If the room states to have a window, you'd think that it will look out over the street, garden or park.
-In Barcelona many apartments have small interior windows which normally look into interior patios of roughly 6 square meters.
+In Barcelona, many apartments have small interior windows which normally look like interior patios of roughly 6 square meters.

 interior patio El Gotico Barcelona